Asivate/Sonarity-server/README.md

 ### Interactive Startup

 The server now includes an interactive startup option that lets you choose:
-- Which sound recognition model to use (TensorFlow or AST)
+- Which sound recognition model to use (TensorFlow, AST, or PANNs)
 - Which speech recognition system to use (Whisper or Google Cloud)

 The server will always use port 8080 by default.